CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-messages.md

-With method (1) you can retrieve the names and ranks of the attachments belonging to a message, with method (2) and (3) you can download the attachment by providing the name or rank respectively.
+With method (1) you can retrieve the names and ranks of the attachments belonging to a message, with method (2) and (3) you can download the attachment by providing its name or rank respectively.

 ## Embedded content